RPGHacker/asar/docs/newbook/src/freespace.md

 | `bank=` | Only search for freespace in the given bank.
 Mostly useful when using `norats`. |
 | `start=` | Search for freespace starting at the specified position in ROM.
 Useful for hacking non-SMW games, where the original ROM might be bigger or smaller.
 Note that technically, this limits the freespace finder to positions that are after the location of `start` in the ROM file: For example, when using `$C00000` as the start position in `hirom`, the entire ROM will be searched, since `$C00000` is at the start of the ROM file. |
 | `pin=` | Pin this freespace to another one, forcing them to be placed in the same bank. |

+Every boolean option also has a negative version prefixed with `no` that allows disabling it to restore the default behavior.
+(In the case of `norats`, using `rats` will restore the default behavior.)

 One thing to note about freespaces is that if Asar places two freespace areas within the same bank, it will use 24-bit addressing in cases where they reference each other, despite 16-bit addressing being possible in theory.
 This can be worked around by only using a single freespace area instead.
 It's not recommended to explicitly use 16-bit addressing in these cases as the two freespace areas are not guaranteed to always end up in the same bank for all users.